Novine

+The series was broadcast on HRT from 16 October 2016 to 4 May 2020.
+On 3 April 2018, it was announced that Novine is set to become the first Croatian-language drama series to be released on Netflix.

 Plot

 Marijo Kardum (Aleksandar Cvjetković), an influential construction tycoon, is suddenly in a hurry to take over the Novine because young journalist Andrej Marinković (Goran Marković) has begun investigating a mysterious car accident with which the future owner is closely linked.
 The sudden change of ownership is also triggered by internal turmoil in the newsroom, driven by a desire for power, vanity and ambition.
 At the heart of these turmoil are veteran journalists Dijana Mitrović (Branka Katić), Nikola Martić (Trpimir Jurkić), Martin Vidov (Zijad Gračić) and Alenka Jović-Marinković (Olga Pakalović), who are replaced by editor-in-chief.